-Offers and sales of securities to the public generally require compliance with the registration requirements of the 1933 Act.
+However, offers and sales of securities to the public generally require compliance with the registration requirements of the 1933 Act and state securities laws.
 As a consequence, crowdfunding has not been used to raise investment capital.

-Some forms of capital-raising are often mistakenly referred to as crowdfunding, but these capital raising techniques are not crowdfunding as their uses are limited by the federal securities laws.
+Some forms of capital-raising techniques are often mistakenly referred to as crowdfunding, but these techniques are not crowdfunding as these offerings are not usually available to small investors.

-For example, one technique is for an intermediary (usually a broker-dealer) to establish a web-based platform for companies to connect with "accredited investors" in unregistered securities offerings; these offerings are usually made under the exemption for private offerings under Rule 506 of Regulation D. But this is not crowdfunding, as the investors are limited to accredited investors-for individuals a net worth in excess of \$1 million or net income in excess of \$200,000-and the companies seeking capital are not typically startups.
+For example, an intermediary (usually a broker-dealer) may establish a web-based platform for companies to connect with "accredited investors" in unregistered securities offerings; these offerings are usually made under the exemption for private offerings under Rule 506 of Regulation D. But this is not crowdfunding, as the investors must be accredited investors-for individuals, a net worth in excess of \$1 million or net income in excess of \$200,000-and the companies seeking capital are not typically startups.